andyjhayes/mono-c1-windows/README.md

 ### Known Limitations ###

 - No assignments available or possible for slider modules (inherent incompatibility)
-- No assignments available or possible for Orbiter disc (inherent incompatibility)
+- No assignments available or possible for Orbiter inner disc (inherent incompatibility)
 - Some assignments may not work with non-QWERTY keyboards.
 This can be worked around by re-mapping the broken shortcuts in Monogram Creator and Capture One (Edit > Keyboard Shortcuts)